omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 <img src = "./images/image1.png"  width = 450  height = 220>
 <img src = "./images/read1.png" style = max width = 70%>

-The model with the best result after Hyperparameter Tuning was the *XGBoost Classifier with 0.73 Accuracy*
+The model with the best result after Hyperparameter Tuning  used the *XGBoost Classifier* and reached 0.733 Accuracy

 <img src = "./images/read4.png" style = max width = 70%>

 ## Conclusions
-It is complicated to predict Income based on Social Security payments and Geography in a zip code.

-Some general first impressions:

--The State where the zip code is located has big influence in the significantly rich and poor areas (Connecticut and Puerto rico for example).

--Some combinations of size of population and isolated places has an influence for low income Prediction.

--High percentage of retired workers is sometime a sign for higher median income (probably because people move to specific areas after retirement).

--The number of people with disabilities has some influence to predict an areas with lower incomes.

-Example of features importance:
+This is one example of feature importance ( ):

 <img src = "./images/read2.png">

+It is chalenging and not very accurate to predict Income based only on Social Security payments and Geography in a zip code.
+Nevertheless, some general first impressions can be concluded:

+-The State where the zip code is located has big influence, especially when dealing with ealthy or poor states (Connecticut and Puerto rico for example).

+-Some combinations of size of population and isolated places has an influence toward low income Prediction.

+-High percentage of retired workers is sometime a sign for higher median income (probably because wealthy people move to specific areas after retirement).

+-The number of people with disabilities has some influence to predict that the area has relativly lower incomes.